-Does The Theragun Work?
+Does the Theragun work?

 I tested one out on my quads after an intense spin class to see what all the fuss was about.
 At first it tickled, then it hurt a bit, but I eventually floated into a state of zen as I felt the gun kneading out some of the stiffness in my thighs.
 “It’s definitely a ‘hurts-so-good’ type of feeling,” agrees Jack.
 Still, I felt a bit sore the next day.
 Which is normal.
 While these guns can lessen symptoms of soreness, they won't eliminate it entirely.

 I mean, it’s not rocket science, but you need to be somewhat careful.
 Rule of thumb, stick to using these devices on big bulky muscles, like thighs, calves, and your butt.
-Oh, and don’t massage through an entire episode of Schitt’s Creek.
+Oh, and don’t massage through an entire episode of The Bachelorette.
 Roddy recommends using a Theragun anywhere from two to five minutes, or applying pressure for 30 seconds on a really sore and tight area, stretching the muscle for another 30 seconds, then repeating.
 “There’s no one recipe, but going beyond 10 minutes will probably result in muscle fatigue,” she says.
 “There’s a fine line between the body being attacked and it being healed.”

 If you suffer from occasional muscles aches and are game to shell out a few hundred for one, then by all means.
 But keep in mind that percussive therapy devices aren’t Band-Aid solutions to chronic injuries or pain.
 “If you’re constantly buying Advil for a headache that doesn’t seem to be going away, is that good for you in the long run?”
 Roddy asks.
 “You want to actually assess what’s going on, then utilize all of your therapeutic approaches.”
-She suggests using a Theragun in combination with other forms of therapy, like stretching, physiotherapy and foam rolling, the latter of which lengthens muscles to relieve tension.
+She suggests using a Theragun in combination with other forms of therapy, like stretching, physiotherapy, and foam rolling, the latter of which lengthens muscles to relieve tension.

 *This story was originally published on January 15, 2020, additional reporting was added.